-I suppose I was predisposed to liking this film, being a longtime fan of its stars Chow Yun-Fat and Michelle Yeoh, as well as its director Lee.
-I've also long enjoyed the Hong Kong-based fantasy martial arts genre, though I admit that part of its charm has been in its low-budget cheesiness: synth score, low comedy, stock characters, and often baffling storylines.
+I suppose I was predisposed to like this film, being a longtime fan of stars Chow Yun-Fat and Michelle Yeoh, as well as director Lee.
+I've also long enjoyed the Hong Kong-based fantasy martial arts genre (a.k.a. wuxia), although I admit that the genre's charm partly stems from its low-budget cheesiness: synth score, low comedy, stock characters, and often baffling storylines.
 But what energy!

 The plot has something to do with a missing sword, but it's of little importance in the long run; the story even comes to an abrupt halt right in the middle for a lengthy flashback detailing a wild romance between Zhang Ziyi's character and a rakish bandit.
 What Crouching Tiger is really about is charismatic performances, a moving love story – two, actually – and some truly amazing, gravity-defying martial arts choreography.
 (The audience I was with applauded at the end of every fight sequence.
 Michelle Yeoh kicks ass!)
 Grand entertainment for one and all.
 Rush out and see it.